Seasons 1 and 2 available now on Netflix!

 In January he guest starred on John Stamos’ Fox series, "Grandfathered," co-starred in a film "A Stand-Up Guy," and finished his run on the first and then the second season of the mega-hit Netflix series, "Fuller House," which premiered on Netflix around the world on December 9th.
 Season 3 starts shooting in March.

-He is currently on another stand-up tour, working on new material, preparing for a new TV special and will be directing and acting in the independent movie, "Jake," set to shoot in May.
+He is currently on another stand-up tour, working on new material, preparing for a new TV special and will be directing and acting in the independent movie, "Jake," set to shoot this summer.

 For more info visit www.BobSaget.com